adamwong246/adamwong246.github.io/src/resume.md

 - Docker and DockerHub
 - Github, Heroku Jenkins and Amazon AWS
 - Java and Android
-- BDD and TDD methodologies
+- BDD and TDD methodologies, Agile methodologies
-- certified Scrum Master

 ## Experience

 ### software engineer, [OpenGov](http://www.opengov.com/)

 #### November, 2016 - March, 2020

+I worked with a team to decompose a monolithic Rails app into a series of Typescript microservices.

 - used TS, Redux, Reselect and React to build a functional and type-safe frontend framework
 - implemented charts in D3